JensenJoseSajan/Two_Rows_One_Column/README.md

 > case 10: Inverse of the Cotangent of the Angle<br>
 > case 11: Inverse of Secant of the Angle<br>
 > case 12: Inverse of Cosecant of the Angle<br>
-> I also created a function for adding line breaks/section dividers withi the code.
+> I also created a function for adding line breaks/section dividers within the code.
 In the function 'line_break', I added a 'for-loop' which would print a star pattern.
 This would then be called within the function, whenever a line break was necessary.<br>